-- After obtaining summary judgment for a client accused of violating sections 1 and 2 of the Sherman Act as a result of alleged restrictions on the distributor’s right to handle competitive products, we persuaded the Fourth Circuit to sustain that judgment on appeal.
+- After obtaining summary judgment for a client accused of violating sections 1 and 2 of the Sherman Act as a result of alleged restrictions on a distributor’s right to handle competitive products, we persuaded the Fourth Circuit to sustain that judgment on appeal.

 - We obtained an important appellate decision from the Fourth Circuit on the public forum doctrine.
 The Fourth Circuit affirmed an order Wyche obtained from the district court, ruling that an airport was required, on First Amendment grounds, to allow the placement of newspaper vending machines in the airport.